-The country of manufacture, production, or growth of any article of foreign origin entering the U.S. Further work or material added to an article in another country must effect a substantial transformation in order to render a different country of origin.
+The country of origin, of a foreign good entering the U.S., is determined by the country of manufacture, production, or growth of the good.
+Further work, or material added, to an article in another country must affect a "substantial transformation" of the good in order to qualify as a product of a different country.